Sindry-Manufacturing/OpenPyrojet-Jetpack/README.md

 ## Hardware Required

 To run this firmware, you need an ESP32 dev board (e.g. ESP32-WROVER Kit) or ESP32 core board (e.g. ESP32-DevKitC).
-The ESP32 must have 4MB of ROM to be able to host all website files.
+The ESP32 must have 4MB of ROM.

 ## Getting Started